 This story was featured in our ELECTricity newsletter in November 2015.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at email@example.com -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 Located in central Iowa -- halfway between the cities of Waterloo and Fort Dodge -- lies Hardin County.
 One of the Tuskegee Airmen hailed from here, and today the area serves as a major source of ethanol.
 More famously, much of the 1996 tornado blockbuster Twister was filmed in Hardin County, whose flat, Midwestern landscape provided the perfect backdrop for the cyclone drama.

 Although it might not exactly be the stuff of Hollywood cinema, the Hardin County Auditor’s office has a story of its own to tell.
 Jessica Lara -- who has served as County Auditor since September 2013 and was Deputy Auditor for 4 years prior to that -- is proud of the solution that her office has developed for reporting election night results.

 Hardin County is a fairly small election jurisdiction, with 11,840 registered voters and a range of between 9 and 14 precincts, depending on the type of election.
 The Auditor’s office has 2 full-time election staff members and 3 backup workers who assist with things like absentee voting and phone inquiries.